The Space of Actions, Partition Metric and Combinatorial Rigidity: Abstract

 \section{Abstract}

-We introduce a natural pseudometric on the space of actions of $d$-generated groups, such that the zero classes are exactly the weak equivalence classes and the metric identification with respect to this pseudometric is compact.

-We analyze convergence in this space and prove that every class contains an action that properly satisfies every combinatorial type condition that it satisfies with arbitrarily small error.
-We also show that the class of every free non-amenable action contains an action that satisfies the measurable von Neumann problem.
+We introduce a natural pseudometric on the space of actions of d-generated groups.
+In this pseudometric, the zero classes correspond to the weak equivalence classes defined by Kechris, and the metric identification is compact.
+We achieve this by employing symbolic dynamics and an ultraproduct construction which also facilitates the extension of our results to unitary representations.
+As a byproduct, we show that the weak equivalence class of every free non-amenable action contains an action that satisfies the measurable von Neumann problem.